HotMonkeyWings/Spyro/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To deployyour own version of the bot, follow the steps below.
+To deploy your own version of the bot, follow the steps below.

 ### Prerequisites